-Located in Western Canada, Alberta makes up one of the three Prairie Provinces.
+Located in Western Canada, Alberta is one of the three Prairie Provinces.
 It is bordered by the Northwest Territories on the North, Saskatchewan on the East, the United States on the South, and British Columbia on the West.

 The majority of Albertans live in the cities of Calgary in the South, and the central capital city of Edmonton.
 Northern Alberta is more sparsely populated, the major cities being Grande Prairie and Fort McMurray.

-Alberta was named after the fourth daugher of Queen Victoria, Princess Louise Caroline Alberta.
+Alberta was named after the fourth daughter of Queen Victoria, Princess Louise Caroline Alberta.